Why Scholarships Are Vital for Low-Income Students and Families

 Despite the cost, despite student struggles, despite the difficulty, one thing remains true: the more education you get beyond high school, the better your prospects are.

-A bachelor’s degree makes a million-dollar difference.
+The numbers are stark.
+Georgetown University’s Center for Education and the Workforce reports: “Bachelor’s degree holders earn a median of $2.8 million during their career, 75% more than if they had only a high school diploma.
+In other words, a bachelor’s degree makes a million-dollar difference.
 (A postgrad degree is still more; even an associate’s degree makes an impact in earning power.)

 The benefits of higher education extend beyond the balance sheet as well.
 Nearly 90 percent of employed, college-educated millennials see their current job as part of a career path, while more than 40 percent of high-school-only millennials consider it “just a job.”
-Those with higher education report better health; they volunteer and vote more; they have longer life expectancies.
+Those with higher education report better health; they volunteer and vote more; they have longer life expectancy.
 In short, education makes lives better.

 There’s a gap between cost and aid.